GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

     fromJson: (String json) => Locale.fromSubtags(languageCode: json),
     //
     //any non supported locale will be stored as 'und'.
+    //'und' also will be used for system local
     toJson: (locale) =>
         I18N.supportedLocale.contains(locale) ? locale.languageCode : 'und',
   ),